Graph-structured tensor optimization for nonlinear density control and mean field games: Deferred proofs

-\begin{proof} To prove the lemma, we derive a Lagrangian dual to an equivalent problem to \eqref{eq:dual}, and show that for the latter strong duality holds with \eqref{eq:omt_multi_graph_convex_v2}.
+\begin{proof} To prove it, we derive a Lagrangian dual to an equivalent problem to \eqref{eq:dual}, and show that for the latter strong duality holds with \eqref{eq:omt_multi_graph_convex_v2}.
 To this end, note that a problem with the same set of globally optimal solutions as \eqref{eq:dual} is the constrained optimization problem

-However, the latter is nonconcave due to the equality constraint which is not affine.
-Nevertheless, since $\bK \geq 0$ the cost function is monotonically nonincreasing in $\bU$, and since the logarithm is a monotone increasing function, the above problem has the same globally optimal value as the relaxed, concave problem with the equality changed for an inequality $\geq$.
-Moreover, for this concave problem, by using Lemma~\ref{lem:nonempty_realative_interior} it is easily seen that Slater's condition is fulfilled, and hence strong duality holds (cf.~the proof of Corollary~\ref{cor:slater} below).
-Next, relaxing the convex inequality constraints with multipliers $\mathbf{Q}_{i_1 \ldots i_{\ccT}} \geq 0$ we get the Lagrangian
+However, the latter is nonconvex due to the nonaffine equality constraint.
+Nevertheless, since $\bK \geq 0$ the cost function is nonincreasing in $\bU$, and since the logarithm is a monotone increasing function, the above problem has the same globally optimal solution as the relaxed, convex problem with the equality changed for an inequality $\geq$.
+Moreover, for this convex problem, by using Lemma~\ref{lem:nonempty_realative_interior} it is easily seen that Slater's condition is fulfilled, and hence strong duality holds.
+Next, relaxing the convex inequality constraints with multipliers $\mathbf{Q}^{(i_1 \ldots i_{\ccT})} \geq 0$ we get the Lagrangian

 which separates over $\lambda_t$, $\Lambda_{t_1, t_2}$, and $\bU$.
-Moreover, we have that $\sum_{i_1 \ldots i_{\ccT}} \mathbf{Q}_{i_1 \ldots i_{\ccT}} \frac{1}{\epsilon} \lambda_t^{(i_t)} = \langle 1/\epsilon P_t(\mathbf{Q}), \lambda_t \rangle$, and therefore when taking the supremum over $\lambda_t$ we get
+Moreover, we have that $\sum_{i_1 \ldots i_{\ccT}} \! \mathbf{Q}^{(i_1 \ldots i_{\ccT})} \frac{1}{\epsilon} \lambda_t^{(i_t)} \! = \langle 1/\epsilon P_t(\mathbf{Q}), \lambda_t \rangle$, and therefore when taking the supremum over $\lambda_t$ we get